cycle/docs/docs/en/mapper/about.md

 You are able to use a single Mapper implementation for multiple entities.

+## Available mappers

+There are different types of mappers out of the box:

+- [Proxy Mapper](/docs/en/mapper/proxy-mapper.md) - Provides the ability to carry data over the specific class instances using proxy classes.
+- [Std Mapper](/docs/en/mapper/std-mapper.md) - Provides the ability to carry data over the StdClass objects.
+- [Classless Mapper](/docs/en/mapper/classless-mapper.md) - Provides the ability to create proxy classes on the fly.
+- [Promise Mapper](/docs/en/mapper/promise-mapper.md) - Provides the ability to carry data over the specific class instances with relation promises.

 ## Database Mapper

+Database Mapper is an abstract mapper, that provides basic capabilities to work with entities persisted in SQL databases.

 You can implement your own mapper to implement custom entity carrying model but still rely on common SQL functionality.
 Let's define our model first: